William Grant Composer

 Overcoming Barriers: A Pioneer's Perseverance

 Still's journey was not without its challenges.
-He faced significant systemic racism and prejudice throughout his career, navigating a predominantly white musical establishment that often underestimated or overlooked his talent.
+Plus, he faced significant systemic racism and prejudice throughout his career, navigating a predominantly white musical establishment that often underestimated or overlooked his talent.
 Yet, despite these obstacles, he persevered, consistently pushing the boundaries of musical convention and advocating for the recognition of Black artists.

 Legacy and Influence: A Continuing Inspiration